 If the abuse was "permissive" AND the child had substantial bodily or mental harm:

 If the child was thirteen or younger and suffered sexual abuse or exploitation, the matter is a category A felony in Nevada.
 This carries a life sentence with parole possibly after 10 years.
 Otherwise, the matter is a category B felony in Nevada carrying 2 - 20 years imprisonment.

 If the abuse was "permissive" AND the child has no substantial bodily or mental harm:

 If the defendant has no previous convictions for child abuse, the matter is a gross misdemeanor in Nevada carrying a $2,000 fine and/or a year in jail.
 Otherwise, the matter is a category C felony in Nevada carrying 1 - 5 years in prison and maybe a $10,000 fine.

 Note that defendants convicted of child sexual abuse may have to register with the Nevada Sex Offender Registry.
 Also note that non-citizens convicted of child abuse may face deportation from the U.S. Read more about criminal defense of immigrants in Nevada.

-If you've been accused of "child abuse, neglect, or endangerment" in Nevada, call our Las Vegas Nevada criminal defense lawyers at 702-DEFENSE (702-333-3673) for a free consultation.
-We'll explore every avenue to get the charges dismissed or reduced.
-And we're always ready to fight zealously for you at trial.
+If you have been accused of "child abuse, neglect, or endangerment" in Nevada, call our Las Vegas Nevada criminal defense lawyers at 702-DEFENSE (702-333-3673) for a free consultation.
+We will explore every avenue to get the charges dismissed or reduced.
+And we were always ready to fight zealously for you at trial.